The Ultimate Vocabulary Guide to Family Introductions in Chinese

 祖父母 (zǔ fù mǔ) — grandparents

-You may also use Chinese terms of endearment when talking about your family with your Chinese friend, if you want your introduction to be a little less formal.
+You can also use some Chinese terms of endearment when talking about your family with your Chinese friend.
+They’ll help your introduction be a little less formal.

-Unless you’re bringing your friend to a family reunion, you probably won’t need to use most of these terms.
+Unless you’re bringing your friend to a family reunion, you probably won’t need to use most of these terms, anyway.

 An Example Family Introduction to a Chinese Friend